n96perera/VR_Assignment/README.md

 ```

 ### **5. Test App localy**
-- Go to `docker/localstack folder and run the fileUpload.py python file to upload template.json file to s3
+- Go to `docker folder and run the fileUpload.py python file to upload template.json file to s3

 ```sh
 cd docker/localstack